Broadway Cemetery Historic District: History

-Galveston, Texas was hit hard with nine yellow fever epidemics during the period 1839 through 1867, necessitating additional public burial sites.
-At the time, it was the largest city in Texas, and was the seaport of entry for the state.
+Galveston, Texas, was hit hard with nine yellow fever epidemics between 1839 and 1867, necessitating additional public burial sites.
+At the time, it was the largest city in Texas and was the seaport of entry for the state.
 It is estimated that in 1853, 60 percent of its population was affected by the yellow fever crisis, with a death toll of 523.
-The island's last yellow fever epidemic in 1867 killed hundreds.
-With the onset of that health crisis, thousands fled the island.
-One resident who stayed behind remembered that the victims "died on the island like sheep.”
+The island's last yellow fever epidemic in 1867 killed hundreds and caused thousands of residents to flee.
+One resident who stayed behind remembered that the victims "died on the island like sheep."